Embloy/Embloy-Developers/docs/core/jobs/export_jobs.md

 _Coming soon ..._

 This feature is not implemented yet.
-Fore more information see our [GitHub issues](https://github.com/Embloy/Embloy-Core-Server/issues).
+For more information see our [GitHub issues](https://github.com/Embloy/Embloy-Core-Server/issues).